Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

 Text flows continuously from the lowest-numbered frame to the highest-numbered frame with text inside each frame word-wrapped.
-Text flows between frames when a lower-numbered frame can't fit any more text.
+Text flows between frames when a lower-numbered frame cannot fit any more text.
 If the last frame is reached, text overflows out of it.

 Text frames are very similar to the concept of *frames* from a desktop publishing